SushmaChampannavar/CRM-Analytics/README.md

 ### 1. TOP 10 COUNTRIES BY LEADS
 •	The USA dominates with 7086 leads, indicating the most significant engagement,
 •	While other countries like UK, Canada, and Germany have comparatively lower lead counts.
-•	India, Australia and Switzerland have the lowest leads among the top 10 countries.
+•	India, Australia and Switzerland have the lowest leads among the top 10 countries

 ### 2. PRODUCT CATEGORY WISE LEADS
 •	“NA” leads with 93%, which means 93% of total are not specified by any category followed by “System”.